Fellowship-Of-Intentional-Community/Debian-Webserver-Playbook/README.md

 `staging`.
 MariaDB is then secured using [Digital Ocean's Guide][d-o-mysql].

 Nginx is then installed & configured using [Linode's LEMP Server Guide][linode-lemp].
-Production & Staging sites proxying PHP-FPM are added to Nginx.
+[Adminer][adminer], Production & Staging sites proxying PHP-FPM are added to Nginx.

+PHP-FPM is installed & was configured using [Digital Ocean's LEMP Stack Guide][d-o-lemp].